mheap/nexmo-developer/_documentation/en/messaging/sms/guides/SMPP-access.md

 Vonage offers this service to integrate new carriers and make it easier for customers with an existing SMPP implementation to use our platform.

-Instead of having to re-implement messaging over our REST APIs, you can simply modify your existing integration to establish a bind with Vonage's SMPP clusters.
+Instead of having to re-implement messaging over our REST APIs, you can modify your existing integration to establish a bind with Vonage's SMPP clusters.

 ## Configuring SMPP access